goldenmeanie/call-cleanup/README.md

 Browser extension to clean up the "how was your call?" tabs left behind by Zoom et al.

-Starting with Firefox and Zoom.
+Starting with Chrome and Zoom.